Shabda Brahman: In the Bhagavad Gita

+In Tantra

-According to the Tantric concept, Sound is the first manifestation of Parama Shiva; in its primary stage it is a psychic wave.
-Its very existence entails the presence of spandan or movement ('vibration') without which there cannot be sound; spandan is the quality of Saguna brahman and the world is the thought-projection of Saguna Shiva.
+In Tantra, Sound is the first manifestation of Parama Shiva; in its primary stage it is a psychic wave.
+Its very existence entails the presence of spandan or movement ('vibration') without which there cannot be sound; spandan is the quality of Saguna Brahman and the world is the thought-projection of Saguna Shiva.
 The first sutra of Sarada Tilaka explains the significance and hidden meaning of Shabda Brahman.